Arjun-G-Ravi/AI-Notes/04_NLP/14_BERT.md

 ![alt text](<Screenshot from 2024-04-28 14-13-30.png>)

 ## Fine tuning
 Thus it will have a pretty good understanding of the language.
-Then it is fine tuned on the text it is supposed to excel.
+Then it is fine tuned on the text it is supposed to excel such as text completion, masked-word prediction, classification, named entitiy recognition, etc.